-Taken over the course of a couple of weeks, it helps your body to reset its cortisol levels which help regulate sleeping patterns and also lower feelings of anxiety and restlessness.
+Taken over the course of a couple of weeks, ashwagandha helps your body to reset its cortisol levels which help regulate sleeping patterns and also lower feelings of anxiety and restlessness.

-“Adrenal glands are walnut sized organs that sit on top of the kidneys and are responsible for cortisol regulation, metabolism, keeping inflammation under control and our energy levels.
-They secrete stress hormones in fight-or-flight situations, which in modern busy lifestyles is pretty much all the time.”
+Your adrenal glands are responsible for cortisol regulation, metabolism, keeping inflammation under control and our energy levels.
+They secrete stress hormones in fight-or-flight situations, which in modern busy lifestyles is pretty much all the time.

 Avoid sugar, processed foods and hydrogenated oils.
 No more grains for breakfast and I now have a green smoothie (with Juice Plus Complete) and a hard boiled egg instead.
 Protein in the morning is really important to nourish adrenals throughout the day and cutting grain eliminates the mid-day energy slump.